Tejaaswini28499/Training-Devops/Linux Commands /Linux basic commands.md

 mkdir image{1..5} - To create 5 image with naming image1, image2..image5
 touch Filename{1..5}.txt - to create 5 files with "Filename1.txt , Filename2.txt...
 Filename5.txt"
 mkdir image{1..5}_yogi - create image with imagename as "image1_yogi , image2_yogi... iamge5_yogi"

+mkdir teju/yogi/image{1..5}.txt -p = This will create a teju dir, yogi sub dir, inside yogi image{1..5}.txt will be created.

 ls -l - information
 whoami = username

-mkdir teju yogi = this create teju directory mkdir teju/yogi -p = this create a tejudirectory inside that yogi subdirectory will be created --help = help you
+mkdir teju yogi = this create teju directory and yogi directory mkdir teju/yogi -p = this create a tejudirectory inside that yogi subdirectory will be created (without p it will not be created)
+--help = help you

 mv sp dp = will move the file
 mv *.txt dp = to move all .txt file to destination path

-ln -s filepath linkname = Symbolic Links
+ln -s filepath linkname = Symbolic Links/soft links ln filepath linkname = hard links

 cat /etc/os-release = To check OS infomation